xavierjonh22/password-hashing-cracking-visualizer/README.md

 # Password Hashing Visualizer and Cracker
 A web application built with Python and Flask demonstrating password hashing concepts through an offensive and defensive lense.
 Done as I was learning about these concepts.
 Actually learned during the process that chaining, especially with the technique I used, is actaully a vulnerability to my secuirty instead of a helper.
-I knew that Argon2 is not something that can be realistically attacked with dictionary cracking and is the standard in security practice but wanted to see if there was a way to add even more security anyway and ended up creating a vulnerability.
+I knew that Argon2 was not something that can be realistically attacked with dictionary cracking and is the standard in security practice, but wanted to see if there was a way to add even more security anyway and ended up creating a vulnerability.
 Through my learning process in this project I learned about a chaining technique that actuallly can add more security and will be using it in the second version of this project.